The Active Case Management Service (ACM) supports patients with long-term conditions (LTCs) in the community in their own homes.

 The ACM service is an integral part of the Integrated Primary Health Care Team and wider health care system.
 The aim of the service is to care for patients with complex needs, through intensive co-ordination, at a complex health and social care multi-disciplinary team level.

-This is achieved by using case management ethos, advanced clinical skills and expert LTC knowledge, to develop personal management plans and promote self-care and more appropriate use of accessing health care.
+We use case management ethos, advanced clinical skills and expert LTC knowledge, to develop personal management plans and promote self-care and more appropriate use of accessing health care.

 We plan taking into account expressed wishes, dignity, human rights, choices and goals, through effective use of available resources, enabling the patient and/or carer to consider risks to their health and well-being.